TaxTips.ca

 Contact Us/About Us

-Links
+Links & Resources

-Financial Planning -> Pensions -> Registered Pension Plans (RPPs) - Locked-in retirement accounts (LIRAs)
+Financial Planning -> Pensions -> Registered Pension Plans (RPPs) -> Locked-in Retirement Accounts (LIRAs)

-When an employee has terminated employment and was a member of a registered pension plan, any funds due to the employee under that plan may be transferred to a LIRA.
-A LIRA is the same as an RRSP, except that the funds are locked-in.
-Withdrawals may not be made from a LIRA.
-By the end of the year in which the taxpayer turns 71, a LIRA must be transferred to one of the following:
+When an employee has terminated employment and was a member of a registered pension plan, any funds due to the employee under that plan may be transferred to a locked-in retirement account.
+This type of account is also known as a locked-in RRSP.
+Withdrawals may not be made before being transferred to a RRIF-type retirement account, except in limited circumstances.

-life annuity
+bulletlife annuity

-provides regular periodic payments for life, depending on the purchaser's (and perhaps their spouse's) age and sex, and current interest rates
+bulletprovides regular periodic payments for life, depending on the purchaser's (and perhaps their spouse's) age and sex, and current interest rates

-life income fund (LIF)
+bulletlife income fund (LIF)

-allows control over investments in the account, and is subject to minimum and maximum annual withdrawals
+bulletallows control over investments in the account, and is subject to minimum and maximum annual withdrawals

-locked-in retirement income fund (LRIF)
+bulletlocked-in retirement income fund (LRIF)

-allows control over investments in the account, and is subject to minimum and maximum annual withdrawals
+bulletallows control over investments in the account, and is subject to minimum and maximum annual withdrawals

 In some provinces, the LIF or LRIF must be converted to a life annuity at a certain age (usually 80).
 For LIFs and LRIFs under federal jurisdiction, this is no longer required.

-See the article Unlocking your locked-in pension accounts, which includes information on the 2008 Federal Budget proposed changes regarding federally-regulated pension plans.
+See the article Unlocking your locked-in pension accounts, which includes information on the 2008 Federal Budget changes regarding federally-regulated pension plans.

-Copyright © 2010 See Reproduction of information on TaxTips.ca
+Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
+See Reproduction of information from TaxTips.ca

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.